-Mechanics usually first start out getting paid by the hour.
-Once they start to master their trade, a mechanic is switched to a flat rate pay structure.
+Mechanics usually start out by getting paid by the hour.
+Once they begin to master their trade, a mechanic is switched to a flat-rate pay structure.
 When given a job, the manufacturer states how long it normally takes for the job to get done.
-Under a flat-rate pay structure, if a job is quoted to take 8 hours to complete and the mechanic does it in 4 hours, the mechanic is still paid for 8 hours of work.
+Under a flat-rate pay structure, if a job is quoted to take 8 hours to complete and the mechanic finishes it in 4 hours, the mechanic is still paid for 8 hours of work.

 Hourly Rate: $21.02